 - Private medical insurance premiums are tax-deductible.
 If your premiums are deducted from your paycheque, check your T4 (box 85) to ensure the amounts are listed.
 If you pay the premiums directly, total your receipts for the year.

-Not sure if your expense qualifies for a credit?
+Not sure if your medical expense qualifies for a tax credit?
+See also:

 Check out the CRA’s full list of eligible expenses.